ejmastnak/ejmastnak.github.io/notes/arch/graphics/wallpaper.md

 ---
-title: Wallpaper
+title: Background wallpaper with feh on Arch Linux
 ---

-# Set wallpaper with feh on Linux
+# Set wallpaper with feh

 **Goal:** learn how to programmatically set an image as your background wallpaper in the X window system, then (optionally) create a slideshow to cycle the wallpaper through a set of images.